BlinkWise-AE/BlinkWise-artifact-evaluation/README.md

 python scripts/download.py --processed-dataset
 ```

 The default download path is `data/processed-dataset`.
-It is also available at [Google Drive](https://drive.google.com/file/d/1LAjcOhtGn0yiUtkssKf29HOc9Q9lfJLw/view?usp=sharing) for manual download.
+It is also available at [Google Drive](https://drive.google.com/file/d/1LAjcOhtGn0yiUtkssKf29HOc9Q9lfJLw/view?usp=sharing) for manual download and please place the included folder `processed-dataset/` in `data/`.

 Dataset structure can be found in [`data/README.md`](data/README.md).